 But for those of you who are serious, here is a real-world example of how easy it is to turbocharge a WordPress site.

 How to improve WordPress performance by 72.7%

 If you are a Synthesis customer, you know Julian Fernandes.
 Currently stationed in his native Brazil, Julian is one of the most knowledgeable and passionate members of the Synthesis support staff.
 I asked him to run a few tests for me in preparation for this article.
 He excitedly obliged.

 Here is what Julian did:

-He took a domain, julianfernand.es, and brought it up on Synthesis with a basic plan, which includes W3 Total Cache Pro and the latest version of WordPress by default.
+He took a test domain (which is no longer live) and brought it up on Synthesis with a basic plan, which includes W3 Total Cache Pro and the latest version of WordPress by default.
 Then he started running Pingdom tests.

 His first test was with the Twenty Thirteen theme running:

 His second test replaced the default WordPress theme with the Genesis Framework and the Sixteen Nine theme, which is also included with every Synthesis setup by default.